docpad/docpad-plugin-nodesass/README.md

 debugInfo: false|'normal'|'map'
 ```

-`normal` will print comments in the output css that indicates the source file name and line number. `map` will produce a file the same way `--debug-info` will in the Sass CLI.
+`normal` will print comments in the output css that indicates the source file name and line number. `map` will produce a sourcemap.
 Using either of these options instead of `none` will prevent you from being able to run any other process on the file (e.g. `FILE.css.scss.eco`), because `debugInfo` requires passing an actual file instead of `stdin`.

 ### Neat